 Sleeplessness.
 Anxiety.
 A client might say, “I use so I don’t freak out.”
 They might start thinking of the negative social stigma – regret and shame comes to the fore.
 And with those who have self-medicated and anesthetized themselves for years there is unresolved grief, anger, and a high level of anxiety.

-3. What is the key to success in recovery?
+3. What is the key to success in recovery from the Nurse Practitioner standpoint?

 4. What are the biggest pitfalls?